dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 +------------------+----------+--------------+------------------+
 1 row in set (0.00 sec)

+*If you do not see this example, first try to restart the mysql service, as well as confirm that the IP address in the my.cnf file is correct

 Take note of the "000001" and the position, they may be different from this example.

 UNLOCK TABLES;